 All credit assessments will be based on the completion date for the course to be used as credit and not the program.

 Courses with a successful completion date of up to 10 years can be used for credit within a program.

 Any credit granted must be consistent with the program progression rules applicable at the time the application is assessed

 Students who are admitted to the University after completing, or partly completing, the requirements of another degree or award of another tertiary institution must complete a program of study deemed to be no less than that required of students in full-time attendance in the final year of the program concerned.

 Where faculty rules permit, students who have been awarded the degree of Bachelor at Pass level may be permitted to enrol for the award of the degree at Honours level with credit for all courses completed if, during their studies for the Pass degree, they have satisfied the prerequisites for entry to the Honours level laid down by the schools concerned or the equivalent of those prerequisites.

-Enrolled students have the right of appeal against credit transfer decisions under the Procedures for Resolution of Student Grievances and Disputes.
+Enrolled students have the right of appeal against credit transfer decisions under the Student Complaint Procedure.

 The following guidelines apply to credit granted in postgraduate coursework degrees, diplomas or certificates.
 Note that the home Faculty may also have their own credit transfer procedures.

 - A postgraduate coursework student may be granted credit by the program authority.
 The credit granted must be consistent with the guidelines detailed below.
 Any credit granted must also be consistent with the rules governing progression within the program as determined by the relevant faculty.